annabehling/functional_enrichment/README.md

               y_label = "GO term (Biological Process)")
 ```

-In this example code, we have plotted enrichment of biological process, in the HEBi category.
+This example code plots the enrichment of the biological process ontology, in the HEBi category.
 The output should of these functions should match the following plot, which can also be found as an example output file in `example_files/topGO_BP.png`.

 ![Image of topGO output plot](example_files/topGO_BP.png "topGO output plot")